oBlissing/LuftAttack/readme.md

 The game is built with [Phaser](http://phaser.io/).

-It is being written in ES6, and are then transpiled to ES5 with babelify.
+It is being written in ES6, and is then transpiled to ES5 with babelify.

 ### Setup